tranhungnghiep/PaperRecommender/README.md

 # Scientific Paper Recommender Systems
 ### Introduction
 PaperRecommender is a general framework for relevant scientific paper recommendation, developed for experimental purpose in our research project.
-The source code was written in Java using NetBeans project format and can be opened in <a href="https://netbeans.org/features/index.html">NetBeans IDE</a>.
+The source code was written in Java using Ant-based NetBeans project format, which can be opened in <a href="https://netbeans.org/features/index.html">NetBeans IDE</a>.

 We also built seveval datasets for scientific paper recommendation experiments based on a novel <a href="https://arxiv.org/pdf/1510.04422.pdf">method to build ground truth data</a>.
 The dataset contains metadata of over 4,000,000 scientific papers in computer science, crawled from <a href="http://academic.research.microsoft.com">Microsoft Research</a>.
 <br/>Dataset 1: https://drive.google.com/file/d/0B8gXe63FdGk5WTljdHdsSUw3UEk (.zip, 376 MB)